 A Sermon on John 7:25-36Read more

-25So some of the people of Jerusalem therefore said, “Is not this the man whom they seek to kill?
-And here he is, speaking openly, and they say nothing to him!
-Can it be that the authorities really know that this is the Christ?
-But we know where this man comes from, and when the Christ appears, no one will know where he comes from.”
-So Jesus proclaimed, as he taught in the temple, “You know me, and you know where I come from.
-But I have not come of my own accord.
-He who sent me is true, and him you do not know.
+25So some of the people of Jerusalem were saying, “Is this man not the one whom they are seeking to kill?
+26And yet look, He is speaking publicly, and they are saying nothing to Him.
+The rulers do not really know that this is the Christ, do they?
+27However, we know where this man is from; but when the Christ comes, no one knows where He is from.”
+28Then Jesus cried out in the temple, teaching and saying, “You both know Me and you know where I am from; and I have not come of Myself, but He who sent Me is true, whom you do not know.
 29I do know Him, because I am from Him, and He sent Me.”
-30So they were seeking to arrest him, but no one laid a hand on him, because his hour had not yet come.
-31But many of the people believed in him.
-They said, “When the Christ appears, will he do more signs than this man has done?”
+30So they were seeking to arrest Him; and yet no one laid a hand on Him, because His hour had not yet come.
+31But many of the crowd believed in Him; and they were saying, “When the Christ comes, He will not perform more signs than those which this man has done, will He?”

-32The Pharisees heard the crowd muttering these things about him, and the chief priests and Pharisees sent officers to arrest him.
-Jesus then said, “I will be with you a little longer, and then I am going to him who sent me.
-You will seek me and you will not find me.
-Where I am you cannot come.”
-35The Jews then said to one another, “Where does this man intend to go that we will not find him?
-Does he intend to go to the Dispersion among the Greeks and teach the Greeks?
-What does he mean by saying, ‘You will seek me and you will not find me,’ and, ‘Where I am you cannot come’?”
+32The Pharisees heard the crowd whispering these things about Him, and the chief priests and the Pharisees sent officers to arrest Him.
+33Therefore Jesus said, “For a little while longer I am going to be with you, and then I am going to Him who sent Me.
+34You will seek Me, and will not find Me; and where I am, you cannot come.”
+35The Jews then said to one another, “Where does this man intend to go that we will not find Him?
+He does not intend to go to the Dispersion among the Greeks, and teach the Greeks, does He?
+36What is this statement that He said, ‘You will seek Me, and will not find Me; and where I am, you cannot come’?”